 What Type of Eye Doctor Performs Eye Surgery?

-Only medical doctors, MDs & DO's, perform eye surgery like cataract, retina, eyelid or glaucoma surgery to name a few.
+Only medical doctors, MDs & DO's, perform eye surgeries such as cataract surgery, LASIK, retina, eyelid or glaucoma surgery.
 When making your initial appointment for a comprehensive eye exam at Matossian eye associates, dependent on your eye history you may see an optometrist.
 Optometrists at Matossian Eye associates treat and co-manage eye disease as well as perform routine eye care and fit contact lenses.
 When medical intervention is necessary, you will be paired with a fellowship trained and specialized ophthalmologist for treatment or surgery.
 At Matossian Eye Associates, the ophthalmologist and optometrist work together seamlessly to provide the best eye care in the Doylestown, Hopewell and Hamilton regions.